mega-pose/MegaPose/README.md

 ## Evaluation

-The lastest three 3D human pose estimation algorithms are evaluated on MegaPose V1 by their pretrained models.
+The lastest three 3D human pose estimation algorithms are evaluated on MegaPose V1 with their pretrained models.
 The following table shows the evaluation result (MPJPE (mm)) on 8 kinds of sports, and the table also shows the three models' performance on Human3.6 dataset.

 |Baseline|Rhythmic gymnastics|Football|Basketball|Martial Art|Sports Aerobics|Dance sport|Sanda|Badminton|Average|Human3.6|
 |---|---|---|---|---|---|---|---|---|---|---|